marklar/searchzy/README.md

 [1]: https://github.com/technomancy/leiningen

 Leiningen is magic.
+Leiningen is your best friend.
+It's like RVM and Bundler and Rake all in one.
 It's a tool for managing your project's dependencies (including Clojure itself), running your code, producing binary deliverables, and much more.